Jdoemensah/NanoWood-in-Electric-Vehicles/README.md

-# How much Wood do we ned to make Vehicles Completely Biodegradable?
+# How Much Carbon Neutral Can Our Cars Be?
 Forecasts demand and carbon benefits of wood-based nano materials in automotive applications

 # Background